javialej/KiraTakeHomeTest/README.md

 ### Deploying a New Vendor Service

-To streamline the process of adding a new payment vendor, you can use the `add-vendor.sh` script.
-This script automatically scaffolds all the necessary files and updates the application module.
+To streamline the process of adding a new payment vendor, this project includes a custom NestJS schematic.
+This generator automatically scaffolds all the necessary files and updates the application module.

 **Usage:**

-1.  **Run the script** from the root of the project, passing the new vendor's name in PascalCase (e.g., `VendorC`).
+1.  **Run the Schematic**: From the root of the project, run the following `nest generate` (or `nest g`) command, passing the new vendor's name in PascalCase (e.g., `VendorC`).

     ```bash
-    ./scripts/add-vendor.sh VendorC
+    nest generate vendor VendorC
     ```

-2.  **Implement the Logic**: The script will create a new directory at `src/adapter/out/blockchainVendors/vendorc` with boilerplate files.
+2.  **Implement the Logic**: The generator will create a new directory at `src/adapter/out/blockchainVendors/vendor-c` with boilerplate files.
 You will need to:
     *   Implement the actual transfer logic in the new controller file.
     *   Add routing logic for the new vendor in `src/adapter/out/blockchainVendors/blockchainVendors.controller.ts`.